jarrenpatao/Basic-Portfolio/README.md

 ### Progression

 You may view the next iteration of my portfolio [here](https://jarrenpatao.github.io/Bootstrap-Portfolio/).
+You may view the source code for that portfolio [here](https://www.github.com/jarrenpatao/Bootstrap-Portfolio/).

 You can see the progress in development from just basic HTML/CSS to HTML/CSS with Twitter Bootstrap's CDN for it's grid layout.